-Information in this class should only be current information.
+Information in this class should only be current information

 Generally, this is an extension of part of the first class of information.
-While the first class provides information on your roles and responsibilities, this class includes details of the services you provide as a result of them.
-It will benefit the public to have ready access, for example, to everything from information about the services you provide, to the information readily available to individuals at a public counter.
+While the first class provides information on your roles and responsibilities, this class includes details of the services which you provide as a result of them.
+It will be of public benefit to have ready access, for example, to everything from information about the services provided to the government to the information readily available at a public counter.
 The starting point would normally be a list or lists of the services you are responsible for, linked to details of these services.

 - Regulatory responsibilities

 - Services for public authorities

 - Services for industry

 - Services for other organisations

 - Services for members of the public

-- Services for which your organisation is entitled to recover a fee together with those fees
+- Services for which you are entitled to recover a fee together with those fees

 - Leaflets, booklets and newsletters

 - Advice and guidance

 - Media releases